mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Tuesday, 24 June 2025

-- The average temperature today is 14.36˚C,
+- The average temperature today is 16.05˚C,
-- With highs of 14.36˚C and lows of 14.36˚C,
+- With highs of 16.66˚C and lows of 15.52˚C,
-- It may feel like 13.89˚C with clear sky
+- It may feel like 15.8˚C with light rain
-- The wind speed is 5.26m/s and visibility is 10000m
+- The wind speed is 4.02m/s and visibility is 10000m
-- The pressure is 1013hPa and humidity is 78%
+- The pressure is 1012hPa and humidity is 80%
 - The sun will rise at 03:49 and set at 20:31

 <!-- weather_marker ends -->